- / Blog

 As with any technological development, insurance companies must act quickly to create and refine policies that cover this new part of doing business.
 At this stage there remains some ambiguity around the coverage afforded to those using drones – especially for commercial purposes.

-If you require that a drone be insured under your insurance policy, be it for recreation or business, make sure to speak directly to your broker about this today.
-Your broker can guide you through current understandings of the way that existing policies may cover UAVs and also provide policies tailored specifically to insuring commercially used drones.
+If you require that a drone be insured under your insurance policy, be it for recreation or business, make sure to speak directly to your risk adviser about this today.
+Your risk adviser can guide you through current understandings of the way that existing policies may cover UAVs and also provide policies tailored specifically to insuring commercially used drones.